Solomonic/theming.jekyll.yenza_de/_posts/2015-11-17-cms-wordpress-joomla-drupal-django-typo3-plone.markdown

 ##### My first steps

 The first website I ever made was in 2001 as a student of my local university.
 The task was to write a simple 5-page website, including navigation, some content with text, images, tables and a footer in the very bottom.
 Since I was a lazy dude, I was looking for the simplest way to achieve this and found a software application called "Microsoft Frontpage", the first WYSIWYG Editor I ever came in contact with.
 By using it, I was able to build something decent-looking within 3 days, just by clicking around... and the Editor "translated" my actions into HTML & CSS code and generated my files.
 Ready to upload it to the internet, I felt like superman.
-I can make website!
+I can make websites!

 ##### What exactly is a website?